University of Buckingham has opted into the TEF and received a Gold award.

 Biomedical science focuses on how cells, organs and metabolic systems function in the human body.
 Through this understanding of health and disease processes, new treatments and therapies can be created or developed, which makes it a very dynamic and exciting field of study.

-The 3 year BSc (Hons) in Biomedical Sciences (including integrated Foundation year) is a combination of our Biomedical Foundation followed by our 2 year BSc.
+The 3 year BSc (Hons) in Biomedical Sciences (with integrated Foundation) is a combination of our Biomedical Foundation followed by our 2 year BSc.
 It is designed for students who prefer to complete our 2 year BSc but requires additional modules to meet entry criteria for this accelerated degree course.
 It is taught on the Crewe campus (subject to contract) awarding graduates of this course a BSc (Hons) in Biomedical Sciences degree.

 This course has the same entry requirements as a Biomedical Foundation and the same advantages and progression opportunities of our 2 year BSc.
 This course is usually most suited to international students and therefore we have included an optional English & Academic Skills module taught in the first semester.